poshaughnessy/peteroshaughnessy.com/src/content/posts/2018-12-11-ten-things-i-learned.md

 template: post.hbs
 ---

-*This is the blog post version (with a slightly updated title) of a lightning talk I gave at JS Oxford last week ([slides](https://medium.com/r/?url=https%3A%2F%2Fdocs.google.com%2Fpresentation%2Fd%2F13s4nXNLzxNLccnr4MJrNbaOrQSU6CKQoPljXeJdgkOE%2Fpresent), [video](https://youtu.be/B6l5YQ8xA9g)).
+*This is the blog post version of a lightning talk I gave at JS Oxford last week ([slides](https://medium.com/r/?url=https%3A%2F%2Fdocs.google.com%2Fpresentation%2Fd%2F13s4nXNLzxNLccnr4MJrNbaOrQSU6CKQoPljXeJdgkOE%2Fpresent), [video](https://youtu.be/B6l5YQ8xA9g)).
 If you would prefer to read it on Medium, you can find it [here](https://medium.com/@poshaughnessy/10-things-i-learned-as-a-developer-advocate-a4d830bab704).*

 I recently spent a bit over 2 years as a developer advocate for [Samsung Internet](https://samsunginter.net).
 If you're not familiar with the term "developer advocacy", it's a type of role also known as "developer evangelism" or "developer relations".
 It's about being a bridge between an organisation's developer platform (in Samsung Internet's case, the web) and any developers who might use it.
 (I recommend Christian Heilmann's [Developer Evangelism handbook](http://developer-evangelism.com/) for a more thorough introduction).